materight/ais-projects/bio_inspired_ai/notes.md

 ### Exercise 1
 - **Do the mutations tend to improve or worsen the fitness of the parent?** \
-In general the mutations do not produce any particular worsening or improvement in the fitness of the parent: since they are random mutations, they can either go toward or away from the minimum.
+In general, a single mutation does not produce any particular worsening or improvement in the fitness of the parent: since it's a random mutation, it can either go towards or away from the minimum.

 - **Are low or high mutation magnitudes best for improving the fitness?
 How does this depend on the initial value of the parent and on the number of dimensions of the search space?** \
-In this case, higher mutations magnitudes have a better change of producing a better offspring.
+In this case, higher mutations magnitudes have a better chance of producing a better offspring.
 Since we are running the mutation on just one iteration, the magnitude represent the maximum "range of motion" from the parent when searching a new solution.
-However, if the order of magnitude is too high, the new solutions will be more scattered and the change of having an optimum solution will be lower.
+However, if the order of magnitude is too high, the new solutions will be more scattered and the chance of obtaining an optimum solution will be lower.
 Therefore, the magnitude should be proportional to the initial parent distance form the optimum.

 ### Exercise 2
 - **Compare different values for the number of dimensions of the search space.** \
-In general, an higher number of dimensions corresponds to an overall higher fitness (worse), since the number of feature with potential error is larger and we are not normalizing the fitness over the number of dimensions.
+In general, an higher number of dimensions corresponds to an overall higher (worse) fitness, since the number of features with a potential "bad" value is larger and we are not normalizing the fitness over the number of dimensions.

 - **Compare different values for the value of the parent (how close it is to the optimum).** \
-With lower initial parent values, the offspring solutions have more change of being near the optimum, and therefore the overall fitness is lower (better).
+With lower initial parent values, the offspring solutions have more chance of being near the optimum, and therefore the overall fitness is lower (better).

 - **Compare different values for the mutation magnitude σ.** \
-With higher magnitude values, the maximum deviation obtainable from the initial parent solution is higher.
-Therefore, if the initial distance of the parent from the optimum is large, the offspring have better change of be near the optimum (zero).
-Otherwise, if the initial parent values are near the optimum, there is an higher chance of "overshooting" the minimum and skipping it, producing a more scattered offspring with more solutions that are distant from the zero, while the solutions obtained with a lower mutation magnitude would have been less scattered and better overall.
+With higher magnitude values, the maximum deviation obtainable from the initial parent solution with a mutation is higher.
+Therefore, if the initial distance of the parent from the optimum is large, the offspring have a better chance of ending up near the optimum (zero).
+Otherwise, if the initial parent values are near the optimum, there is an higher chance of "overshooting" the minimum and skipping it, producing more scattered offsprings with more solutions that are distant from the zero, while the solutions obtained with a lower mutation magnitude would have been less scattered and better overall.

 ### Exercise 3
 - **How close is the best individual from the global optimum?** \